giantswarm/docs/src/content/vintage/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 This acceptance needs to be performed only once for a subscription that is used to run Giant Swarm workload clusters.

-### Enable Encryption at Host for Virtual Machines
+### Enable encryption at host for virtual machines

 To satisfy security departments requirements, there is a possibility to enable [encryption of data stored on Vitrual Machine host](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/disks-enable-host-based-encryption-cli).
 The data will be encrypted at rest with platform-managed keys to ensure the security of the data.